hereismass/hj-demo/README.md

 # hj-demo

-Demo website for a hotjar project
+Demo website for a hotjar project.
+Simple pages with form elements